Understanding the "Pins and Needles" Feeling

 causes a limb to “fall asleep.”
-For example, people in wheelchairs who sit for long periods of time are more prone to nerve “traffic jams.”
+For example, people in wheelchairs who sit for long periods of time are more likely to have nerve “traffic jams.”

-When the blockage is removed, the nerve cells begin waking up as they start receiving impulses again.
-You may start to feel an uncomfortable pins-and-needles sensation. nervous system tends to become hyperactive as nerves regain normal function.
+When the blockage is removed, the nerve cells start waking up as they start getting impulses again.
+You may start to have an uncomfortable pins-and-needles feeling.
+The nervous system tends to become hyperactive as nerves regain normal function.
 The nerve structures, as they recover, tend to be irritable for a period of time.
 That’s because the nerves are firing spontaneously.
-Most of the time, the feeling of pins and needles is a good sign.
-It is a temporary phase that means nerves are back to life.
+Most of the time, the pins and needles feeling is a good sign.
+It's a short-term phase that means nerves are coming back to life.